shardwick/MARCH/README.md

 ### LOADER 1: Local Optimum Afferent Decision Elasitc Returns

 Idempotence is cruscial to designing fault tolerant systems.
-Systems engineering, in principle, is the edifice of constructing operational artifacts that instantiate data models into cohesive, platofrm agnostic moving elements on the page.
+Systems engineering, in principle, is the edifice of constructing operational artifacts that instantiate data models into cohesive, platform agnostic moving elements on the page.

-### Toxicity Analysis on Internal Flows
+#### Toxicity Analysis on Internal Flows
 Inference pipeline for deep learning.

+#### FLOPs
+Scalability and matching performance on tasks.